intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

   established policies on an ongoing and operational basis, which can include raising issues or initiating proposed policy changes within the RSWG.
-* The RPC implements the policies defined by the Editorial Stream in its day-to-day editing and publication of RFCs from other streams.
+* The RPC implements the policies defined by the Editorial Stream in its day-to-day editing and publication of RFCs from all of the streams.
 * If issues arise with the implementation of particular policies, the RPC brings those issues to the RSAB, which interprets the policies and provides interim guidance to the RPC, informing the RSWG of those interpretations.